dariabikina/dariabikina.github.io/_portfolio/portfolio-1.md

 ---
 title: "Bias against grammar in humans vs. LLMs"
-excerpt: "Do humans and LLMs ignore grammar in the same way?
-This study looks at how both process small but meaningful words like *the* under contextual pressure, and finds that model size isn't the whole story."
+excerpt: "If the context is convoluted enough, humans get confused and misread the sentence.
+Some LLMs get confused just like humans, but others just follow the grammar, and the difference is not just about the model size."
 tag: "LLM evaluation"
 collection: portfolio
 ---